szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 ...
 World!
 ```

+Slowly I learned that:
+1. A single event loop is created by `asyncio.run` as top-level entry point to run a coroutine `main`.
-A coroutine is simply a different kind of function (that can be suspended and resumed); `async` and `await` are keyword syntax to deal with it.
-Diving into the detailed definition and details just make the harder to understand, so we won't.
+1. A coroutine is a kind of non-blocking function that can be suspended and resumed; both `main` and `asyncio.sleep` above are coroutines.
+1. `async` and `await` are keywords that deal with coroutine declaration and calling respectively.

+Delving into the intricate definition is futile and meaningless, at least for now.

 The whole point of asyncio is to execute tasks concurrently.
 One way is by using `asyncio.gather`.